Coop is committed to reducing chemicals in textile production

 What has Coop already done?

 In its Sustainable Sourcing Guideline, Coop also bans the use of chemicals that are classified as hazardous according to recognized EU institutions.
-With its Guideline on Textiles and Leather in 2013, Coop has also created a minimum standard for all other own-label brands (alongside Naturaline) which goes above and beyond this.
+With its Guideline on Textiles and Leather in 2013, Coop has created a minimum standard for all other own-label brands (alongside Naturaline) which goes above and beyond this.
 The standard includes requirements regarding the use of chemicals and the transparency of the supply chain for textiles and leather products, and defines a sanctioning and monitoring system.
 Banned chemicals which must no longer be used in textile and leather production across the entire supply chain from 2020 are recorded in a negative list.
-This covers all substances that Greenpeace deem hazardous.
+This covers most of the substances that Greenpeace deem hazardous.